The digital native brand, Thursday Boots, has been making a name for themselves for years now—you’ve probably been seeing their ads everywhere.

 I lost by significant margins.

-Can you resole Thursday boots?
+Can you resole Thursday Boots?

 Yes, you can resole Thursday boots.
 However, the cost may not be worth it.
 The rubber heel cap will be the first thing to wear away, and you can get just the rubber heel replaced inexpensively.
 The sole and Goodyear welt usually won’t need to be replaced for over five years or more.